 Will someone be there to meet me when I arrive?

 Certainly.
 One of our representatives will be waiting for you as soon as you exit the airport after going through immigration, claiming your baggage, and clearing customs.
-Non-airport staff are not allowed inside the terminal, so please look for one of our representatives holding up a Foto Verde Tours sign as soon as you step outside.
-We will provide you with detailed arrival information when you book with us.
+Private transfers to and from the airport are always included in the price of any Foto Verde Tours workshop.
+We will provide you with detailed arrival information specific to each country when you book a photo workshop with us.